17th July 2024

 Alumni and Student Body:

-Current students and alumni can offer valuable insights and guidance from their experience at the institution.
-They help new students understand what it’s like to study at the institution, and what resources are available to them as international students.
+Current students and alumni can offer valuable insights and guidance based on their experience at the institution.
+They can help new students understand what it’s like to study at the institution, and what resources are available to them as international students.

 If you work within an institution’s international offices, admissions, student support, accommodations or marketing departments, ICEF Academy’s Introduction to International Education Course will provide you with further insights into the international student journey and stakeholders involved at every stage.

 Before and during the application process, a student’s family and friends offer reassurance, encouragement, and additional insights to help students make decisions about their plans to study abroad.
-They also play a key role in helping the student secure financial resources, such as loans or personal savings, to fund the student’s education.
+If the student’s family are not directly paying for their study, they will also likely play a key role in helping the student secure financial resources, such as loans to fund the student’s education.

-However, after a student has arrived at their desired study destination, family members may not be able to help their children deal with the challenges of adjusting to a new environment.
-As a result, many students could benefit from having a local guardian, relative, or close friend to offer immediate support and stability, especially during periods of homesickness.
+Once a student has arrived at their desired study destination, family members continue to play a vital role, providing help and support over the phone, or online.
+However, it can be challenging to provide support at a distance, especially if the student is finding it difficult to adjust to their new environment.
+Therefore, students can benefit from having a local guardian, relative, or close friend who is able to offer immediate support and stability, especially during periods of homesickness.

 3. Agents and Counsellors

-Although students are not required to work with an agent or counsellor, many choose to do so, typically during the initial research and exploration phase, to benefit from their specialised knowledge and support during the study abroad process.
+Although students are not required to work with an agent or counsellor, many choose to do so, in order to benefit from their specialised knowledge and support during the study abroad process.

-Agents and counsellors, both freelancers and those who work for agencies, help students choose and apply for suitable academic programmes, study destinations, and educational institutions while acting as local representatives for those institutions.
+Agents and counsellors, both freelance and those who work for agencies, help students choose and apply for suitable academic programmes, study destinations, and educational institutions while acting as local representatives for those institutions.

 If you are an agent or counsellor looking to understand the functional dynamics of dealing with students, education institutions, and governments, enrol in ICEF Academy’s ICEF Agent Training Course.